datacarpentry/archive-datacarpentry/lessons/tidy-data/00-intro.md

 </tr>
 </table>

 We have one table per movie.
-In each table, I'm showing the total number of words spoken, by characters of different races and genders.
+In each table, we have the total number of words spoken, by characters of different races and genders.

 You could imagine finding these three tables as separate worksheets in an Excel workbook.
 Or hanging out in some cells on the side of a worksheet that contains the underlying data raw data.
 Or as tables on a webpage or in a Word document.

-In all cases, that data has been provided in a format designed for consumption by *human eyeballs* (paraphrasing Murrell; see Resources).
+This data has been formatted for consumption by *human eyeballs* (paraphrasing Murrell; see Resources).
 The format makes it easy for a *human* to look up the number of words spoken by female elves in The Two Towers.
 But this format actually makes it pretty hard for a *computer* to pull out such counts and, more importantly, to compute on them or graph them.

 ## Exercises